jain-abhishek/Redis-6-on-TLS-SSL/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Here extendedKeyUsage is set as clientAuth, so the certificate can be used for client authentication only.

-9.
+9. *Verify that the signed Client certificate has information of issuer, subject and san*
 ```
 openssl x509 -in redisClient.crt -noout -text -purpose
 ```
 ![](https://github.com/jain-abhishek/images/blob/main/8.JPG)
 ![](https://github.com/jain-abhishek/images/blob/main/9.JPG)

 10.	*Create keystore by including Client keypair*

+We will use the keystore in Redission Client code in order to get authenticated by the Server

 ```
 openssl pkcs12 -export -in redisClient.crt -inkey redisClient.key -out redisClientKeystore.p12 -CAfile rootCA.crt
 ```

 &nbsp;&nbsp;&nbsp;&nbsp;pkcs12: standard of keystore

-11.	*Check if certificates exist in keystore*
+11.	*Check if keypair exist in keystore*
 ```
 openssl pkcs12 -info -in redisClientKeystore.p12
 ```
 ![](https://github.com/jain-abhishek/images/blob/main/5.JPG)

 12.	*Create truststore*

+The truststore includes CA certificate by which Client certificate is signed.
+We will use it in Redisson client code.

 ```
 keytool -import -alias redisCA -trustcacerts -file rootCA.crt -keystore cacerts
 ```